renn0xtek9/stm32-base-project/README.md

-# STM32 - Helloworld project
+# STM32 - Base project

-Just a hello world project with STM32 and communication over the COM over USB port.
+Template repository for en embbedded project with STM32 and communication over the serial port with a PC ("serial over usb").